Leaking urine and other bladder dysfunctions

-Can yoga help urinary incontinence?
+Can yoga help urinary urgency, pain and incontinence?

-Thank you so much for making this training.
-I was thinking I was doomed to Depends in the near futures.
+“Thank you so much for making this training.
+I was thinking I was doomed to Depends in the near future.
 There is a big difference in my in ability to stop myself from urinating before I reach the bathroom.
-Just with three practice sessions.
+Just with three practice sessions.”

-It works!
+“It works!
 I noticed at first I’d get some relief for an hour or two after the program.
 In the last few days I’m noticing the twinges of urgency are quieter and easy to ignore.
 Phew.
-I almost forgot what it was like to not plan my life close to a rest room.
+I almost forgot what it was like to not plan my life close to a rest room.”